 The activities of the Trust are regulated by the Trust's constitution.
-Future activities of the Trust will be confined to investment in the investment property, at 11-13 Robinson Street, Dandenong, VIC to provide a mixture of income and capital growth to investors.
-The Trust term expires in October 2025.
+Future activities of the Trust will be confined to investment in the investment property at 26 Reddacliff Street, Newstead, QLD to provide a mixture of income and capital growth to investors.
+The Trust's investment term was extended to 31 December 2026 by a meeting of unitholders on 6 December 2024.